lightningrodlabs/holochain-runner/README.md

 ## Bootstrap Networking Service

-This library is currently pointed at the `https://bootstrap-staging.holo.host` node discovery service.
+This library is currently by default pointed at the `https://bootstrap-staging.holo.host` node discovery service, but can be overridden.